yuvalif/threadpool_benchmark/README.md

 # threadpool_benchmark
-benchmark of some thread pool implementations in C++ the following implementations are tested:
+Benchmark of some thread pool implementations in C++

+The following implementations are tested:

 (1) https://github.com/vit-vit/CTPL